DataDog/tfc-workshop/README.md

 1. A datadog learning center account [Free Account](https://learn.datadoghq.com/)
 2. An AWS account to install a Kubernetes cluster (EKS) - Provided within the Datadog learning center lab.
 2. A Datadog account - Provided within the Datadog learning center lab.
-3. A Terraform Cloud account
+3. A HashiCorp Cloud Platform account
 4. A github account
 5. Fork this repository